denten-books/plain-text/main.md

 plummets as texts multiply exponentially, quickly reaching the human limits of comprehension.
 There no winners in such an arm race between footnotes, only eventual irrelevance.

+Literature of the hospital.
+Literature in the hospital.
+In the law office.
+Texts are the salient currency of human life.
+Beneath every scientific discovery, every popular song, every film, radio, or television serial, every art or architectural project, every political office, every legal judgment, every kitchen recipe, every doctor's prescription, every website, and every machine manual--beneath that giant and perplexing pile of human activity lies a complex network of literary material.
+The task of the literary scholar becomes to make visible that textual undercurrent, to follow and to map its movements across culture, to expose the mechanisms of its mutation and locomotion.

 #### New forms of textuality are hidden